sdmg15/Best-websites-a-programmer-should-visit/README.md

 - [Pastebin.com](https://pastebin.com) : Pastebin can store texts like code, notes, and snippets online for a set time which can be shared instantly.
 - [C9.io](https://c9.io) : Your development environment, in the cloud
 - [Github Gist](https://gist.github.com) : Instantly share code, notes, and snippets.
-- [Coder](https://coder.com) : A Web-based development environment using Visual Studio Code as a code editor
+- [Coder](https://coder.com) : A web-based development environment using Visual Studio Code as a code editor
 - [Carbon](https://carbon.now.sh/) : Create pretty looking images of your code snippets.
 - [Wandbox](https://wandbox.org/): Online compiler with bleeding edge C++ and 40 other languages.